ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

 Installation
 ------------

-As an example analysis code the repository is intended to be installed locally by cloning the repository.
+The repository is intended to be installed locally by directly cloning it from GitHub.
 To do this run the following command in the terminal

 .. code:: bash